 Owners should be aware that drowsiness is a common side effect of diphenhydramine, which is why it is also the active ingredient in many popular sleeping aids such as Nytol.

-You should also keep in mind that “Benadryl” is the brand name and not the name of the drug which produces the effects.
+Keep in mind that “Benadryl” is the brand name and not the name of the drug which produces the effects.
 Make sure the formulation you’re using only contains active ingredients which are safe for dogs such as diphenhydramine or cetirizine.
-You can find which active ingredienst are contained within a product by checking the front and back of the box.
+You can find which active ingredients are contained within a product by checking the front and back of the box.

 Many people stand by the ability of natural remedies to soothe their dog’s symptoms.
 Though Benadryl can be safe when used correctly and on suitable dogs, it does have some risks, complications and adverse effects which can be avoided by using the following natural alternatives:

 Anxietrex – A completely safe remedy for anxiety in dogs.
 Free from side effects and suitable for dogs of all ages.

 Derma-Ionx – With zero side effects, Derma-Ionx treats skin irritation (including allergic conditions) and itching in dogs of any age.

 Note: The following suggested dose is for Benadryl formulations containing diphenhydramine as the only the active ingredient.

 The usual dosage of Benadryl for dogs is 1 mg/lb every 8 to 12 hours (two to three times daily).
 In certain situations (e.g. following a snake bite) 2 mg/lb per dose may be given instead.
 When used for allergies, it is best if the medicine is given before exposure to the allergen.

 The chart and calculator below will help you find the usual dosage for your dog.